Sustainable development

 Around a third of our waste is repurposed as Solid Recovered Fuel (SRF).
 SRF is used as a substitute for fossil fuels (gas) to power heavy industry furnaces (cement factories, metallurgy…).
 The calorific value of hard cardboards and resin surplus are precisely what industrials are looking for when using SRF.

-Since 2018, part of our composite and resin surplus is also repurposed through over-cycling :
+Since 2018, part of our composite and resin surplus is also repurposed through upcycling :

 • By collaborating, manufacturing and designing end products with other SMEs of the Aquitaine Region,